jupyterhub/traefik-proxy/docs/source/toml.md

     c.JupyterHub.proxy_class = "traefik_toml"
     ```

-* use the class name, in which case, you have to import it, e.g.:
+* use the TraefikTomlProxy object, in which case, you have to import the module, e.g.:

     ```
     from jupyterhub_traefik_proxy import TraefikTomlProxy